wp-plugins/shopp-zendesk/readme.txt

 = Recommended Links =

 Need a Shopp developer to help you with your Shopp?
-Hire a [Shopp consultant](http://optimizemyshopp.com/store/wordpress-consulting/) today.
+Hire a [Shopp consultant](http://shopp101.com/consulting/) today.

 What do you think about video tutorials for Shopp?
 [Online training for Shopp from Shopp 101](http://shopp101.com)

 == Changelog ==

+= 1.3 =
+* Changed name of menu from + Extensions to Shopp 101
+* Verified support for WP 3.9.2
+* Verified support for Shopp 1.3.5
+* Removed links to old domain name
+* Only load CSS on WP admin screen

 = 1.2 =
 * Moved to new menu